University of Portsmouth student watching a video on their phone

 You can also use what you learn in Government, Power, and the Media to pass the NCTJ Public Affairs module, and the portfolio of stories you gather during the course for the diploma's portfolio module.

 While there’s no additional learning, you’ll still need to take extra assessments to pass certain modules.
-There are also fees for each assessment.
+If you start your course in January 2025, there are also fees for each assessment.
+From September 2025, your tuition fee includes the NCTJ assessment fees.

-Explore the ‘NCTJ Diploma modules’ tab below for more information on them and how many credits.
+Explore the ‘NCTJ Diploma modules’ tab below for more information on them and the number of credits.
 You can also learn more about the NCTJ Diploma overall by visiting the NCTJ website.

 All years